genarobasulto/Contracts_Technology_Adoption/README.md

 4. We prepared an example of usage in the file run_simulations_github_example.
    The basic functions to solve the model are in basic_functions_price_uncertanty_v2 and no_contracts_functions_price_uncertanty.
 We also included code to plot the solutions.
+   Note that the exact solutions in the paper are not directly replicable as they rely on propertary data.

 ## Assumptions and Limitations